This story was updated on March 22.

 If you’re asking why a DJ trio is opening their show with a live drum and bass performance, the answer is: Why not?

 Those live performances aren’t the only thing poised to separate Cash Cash from their DJ brethren.
 The residency theme—you may have seen it on billboards—is “Cash is King.”
-That means when the trio takes the stage, Hakkasan will be decked out in more green than an Irish pub on St. Patrick’s Day.
-Giant dollar-bill cutouts will be positioned around the club as makeshift selfie stations, with air cannons firing dollar bill confetti and money guns shooting dollar bills into the crowds.
+That means when the trio takes the stage, Hakkasan will be decked out.
+Giant dollar-bill cutouts will be passed around the club as makeshift selfie stations, with air cannons firing dollar bill confetti and money guns shooting Cash Cash-themed dollar bills into the crowds.

 That’s right: Cash Cash is going to make it rain.